-Creating An SEO Silo Structure For Your Website
+How to Create an SEO Silo Structure for Your Website

-In order to create an SEO silo structure for your website, you first need to identify the different themes you want to address with your silos.
-You can always expand your siloing later on, so it may be best to keep it simple at the start.
-In the dog food case above, our two silos were wet dog food and dry dog food.
+In order to create an SEO silo structure for your website, you first need to identify the themes for your silos.
+You can always expand your silos later on, so keep it simple at first.
+In the dog food case above, our two silos were Wet Dog Food and Dry Dog Food.

 Each silo should have a minimum of five supporting pages, in addition to a parent page or category page that represents the main theme for the silo.
 For the dog food site, we may have:

-Whether you choose to create silos through a physical or virtual siloing structure, you can start to group like pages together to establish themes on your website.
-From there, you can choose to expand your silos or create new silos underneath your existing ones, depending on what works best for your site.
-Keep the silo structure in mind with every piece of content you create, and you will see a significant improvement in your search result rankings.
+Whether you use a physical or virtual silo structure, you can group like pages together to establish themes on your website.
+From there, you can choose to expand your existing silos or create new silos underneath your existing ones, depending on what works best for your site.
+Keep the silo structure in mind with every piece of content you create, and you should see a significant improvement in your search result rankings.